-EXHIBIT 3.1+ - Restated Certificate of Incorporation of Kala Pharmaceuticals, Inc., as amended as of October 19, 2022 EXHIBIT 3.2+ - Amended and Restated By-laws of Kala Pharmaceuticals, Inc., as amended as of August 18, 2022 EXHIBIT 3.3 - Certificate of Designation of the Series D Preferred Stock of Kala Pharmaceuticals, Inc., dated August 19, 2022 (incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form 8-A, filed with the Securities and Exchange Commission on August 19, 2022, File No. 001-38150) EXHIBIT 31.1+ - Certification of Chief Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-EXHIBIT 31.2+ - Certification of Chief Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+EXHIBIT 3.2+ Second Amended and Restated By-laws of the Registrant EXHIBIT 4.1 Registration Rights Agreement, dated March 2, 2023, by and among the Registrant and the persons party thereto (incorporated by reference to Exhibit 4.5 to the Registrant's annual report on Form 10-K (File No. 001-38150) filed on March 3, 2023) EXHIBIT 10.1 Open Market Sale Agreement SM , dated as of January 19, 2023, by and between Registrant and Jefferies LLC (incorporated by reference to Exhibit 1.1 to the Registrant's current report on Form 8-K (File No. 001-38150) filed on January 19, 2023) EXHIBIT 31.1+ Certification of Chief Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+EXHIBIT 31.2+ Certification of Chief Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 EXHIBIT 32.1++ - Certifications pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002, by Mark Iwicki, Chief Executive Officer of the Company.
 EXHIBIT 32.2++ - Certifications pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002, by Mary Reumuth, Chief Financial Officer of the Company.
 EXHIBIT 101.INS - Inline XBRL Instance Document. (the instance document does not appear in the Interactive Data File because XBRL tags are embedded within the Inline XBRL document) EXHIBIT 101.SCH - Inline XBRL Taxonomy Extension Schema Document.
 EXHIBIT 101.CAL - Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 EXHIBIT 101.DEF - Inline XBRL Taxonomy Extension Definition Linkbase Document.
 EXHIBIT 101.LAB - Inline XBRL Taxonomy Extension Label Linkbase Document.
 EXHIBIT 101.PRE - Inline XBRL Taxonomy Extension Presentation Linkbase Document.
 EXHIBIT 104 - Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101).